12/12 Is Here & You’ll Be Extra Lucky In Love, So Manifest

 Leo

-Your big heart is admirable, as you always prioritize others by giving yourself freely to show your appreciation.
-However, it’s important to prioritize yourself and be open to receiving kindness and compassion from others.
+Your big heart is admirable, as you always prioritise others by giving yourself freely to show your appreciation.
+However, it’s important to prioritise yourself and be open to receiving kindness and compassion from others.
 By allowing others to treat you the way you treat them, you’ll get what you need.

 Virgo